grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 The answer to the first one is: it depends on what the `ReservationInProgress` is coupled to.
 In this specific example, it is just creating a DTO to be returned to the client.
 In such a case, it does not need any knowledge of the framework that is being used to run the application.
 This lack of coupling to the framework would allow me to place creating `ReservationInProgress` in the same factory.
 However, if this class needed to decide e.g. HTTP status codes or create responses required by a specific framework or in a specified format (e.g. JSON or XML), then I would opt, as I did, for separating it from the command factory.
 This is because the command factory belongs to the world of application logic and I want my application logic to be independent of the framework or the transport protocols I use.

 The answer to the second question is: it depends whether you care about specifying the controller behavior on the unit level.
 If yes, then it may handy to have a factory just to control the creation of `ReservationInProgress`.
 If you don't want to (e.g. you drive this logic with higher-level Statements, which we will talk about in one of the next parts), then you can decide to just create the object inside the controller method.
+And

-## So should I write unit-level Statements for my controllers?
+#### So should I write unit-level Statements for my controllers?

-Uncle Bob did not
-These Statements are repeatable
-I like it to monitor dependencies that my controllers have

-TODO: other ways to test-drive this (higher-level tests)

-## Design quality vs Statements

-TODO: Design quality vs. Tests (intro) and what this example told us - verifying and setting up a mock for the same method is violation of the CQS principle, too many mocks - too many dependencies.
-Too many stubs - violation of TDA principle.
-These things *may* mean a violation.

-Next chapter - a factory

-TODO: revise using the term "Stable" in the previous chapters to sync it with Uncle Bob's usage of the term.
+As I mentioned, it's up to you.
+As controllers often serve as adapters between a framework and the application logic, they are constrained by the framework and so there is not a lot of value in driving their design with unit-level Statements.
+It might be more accurate to say thay these Statements are examples of *integration Statements* because they often describe how the application is integrated into a framework rather than the logic itself.

+An alternative to specifying the integration on the unit level could be driving it with higher-level Statements (which I will be talking about in detail in the coming chapters).
+For example, I might write a Statement describing how my application works end-to-end, then write a controller (or another framework adapter) code without a dedicated Statement for it and then use unit-level Statements to drive the application logic.
+When the end-to-end Statement passes, it means that the integration works.

+There are some preconditions for this approach to work, but I will cover them when talking about higher-level Statements in the further chapters.

+## Interface discovery and the sources of abstractions

+As promised, the last chapter included some interface discovery, even though it wasn't a typical way of applying this approach.
+This is because, as I mentioned, the goal of the Statement was to describe integration between the framework and the application code.
+Still, writing the Statement allowed Johnny and Benjamin to discover what their controller needs from the application to pass all the necessary data to it and to get the result without violating the command-query separation principle.

+The different abstractions Johnny pulled into existence were driven by:

+- his need to convert to a different programming style (command-query separation principle, "tell, don't ask"...),
+- his knowledge about design patterns,
+- his experience with similar problems.

+Had he lacked these things, he would have probably written the simplest thing that would come to his mind and then changed the design when after learning more.

 [^walkingskeleton]: TODO add reference
 [^workflowspecification]: http://www.sustainabletdd.com/2012/02/testing-best-practices-test-categories.html